CocoaPods/cocoadocs.org/README.md

 Cocoadocs.org
 -------

 Hello there!
-A better README, and a bunch of real documentation is coming soon.
-Just not right here, right now.

-Cocoadocs is a hold-all for objc documentation.

-Currently it's ran from your computer, bundle install will install all the gems.
-But you probably don't have access to my s3 account so you'll want to disable that bit.

-Infact it's currently very inelegant but it does the job of getting somewhere.
+Cocoadocs is a Cocoapods sister-project that exists to document every cocoapod.
+This includes all the different versions so its easy to get older information too.
+On top of that it provides self updating docsets for Dash & Xcode.